marissahalim/marissahalim.github.io/essays/design-is-not-art.md

   Nike's swoosh <img src="https://www.clipartkey.com/mpngs/m/55-558096_svg-vector-nike-logo.png" width="302" height="162">
   or
   Apple's apple <img src="https://cdn-0.idownloadblog.com/wp-content/uploads/2018/07/Apple-logo-black-and-white.png" width="139" height="162">
   Graphic Designers always have these design patterns, or rules, in mind when creating something to solve a problem for their client.
 Likewise, the same idea of design patterns is applied to software engineering practices.

+# Design patterns from a SWE perspective
+  While literal design patterns in graphic design and software engineering differ, the concept is the same: design patterns can be used to solve problems.
+I just started learning about design patterns and the most shocking thing I learned is that I've already been using them in coding homeworks and projects